tabreturn/tabreturn.github.io/_posts/2018-06-20-processing.py_in_ten_lessons--02-_bezier,_catmull,_and_rom_walk_into_a_bar.md

 ### Bézier Curves

 French engineer, Pierre Bézier popularised, but did not actually create the Bézier curve.
 He used them in his of design automobile bodies at Renault, devising a system whereby the shape of a curve is controlled by series of anchor and control points.
-If you have any experience with vector graphics drawing software -- such as Adobe Illustrator, or Inkscape -- these will look familiar.
+If you have any experience with vector graphics drawing software, these will look familiar.
+Popular such applications include Adobe Illustrator and Inkscape, where Bézier curves are commonly referred to as "paths".

 <figure>
   <img src="{{ site.url }}/img/pitl02/bezier-inkscape.png" class="fullwidth" />